tusharpradeep/Basic-Projects/Log.md

 Day 1:
 Understanding the basic definitions of User interface (UI) and User Experience (UX) How to create a github account and create a repository for submitting assingments and projects for the UI/UX internship.
+Day 2:
+Understanding different tpyes of logos, and how to create a simple logo in photoshop. assignment to sketch a logo.